petsek/ecommerce-fullstack-app/README.md

 # ecommerce-fullstack-app

 ## Description
-The aim of this project was to design a full stack e-commerce web app having the user interface communicating with the API.
+The aim of this project was to design a full stack e-commerce web app, having the user interface communicating with the API.
 My web app is called "Fruit From Your Tree" a fictional web shop selling fruit trees.

 ## Technologies:
 ### Backend